-Year 2021 2022
+Year 2022 2023

 Items The Company Companies in the Financial Reports The Company Companies in the Financial Reports

-Director 2.02% 2.02% 2.10% 2.10%
+Director 2.10% 2.10% 2.09% 2.09%

 Supervisor N/A N/A N/A N/A

-President and Vice President 0.97% 0.97% 1.60% 1.60%
+President and Vice President 1.60% 1.60% 1.52% 1.52%

-Total 2.99% 2.99% 3.70% 3.70%
+Total 3.70% 3.70% 3.61% 3.61%

 Remuneration for directors is made according to the Company's Articles of Incorporation.
 According to the Article, if there is any net profit after closing of a fiscal year, no more than 1.5% of the same shall be allocated as directors' compensation.
 The rational of directors' remuneration policy takes into account the Procedures for Board Performance Evaluation, overall business performance of the Company, operation requirement and development of the industry in the future, individual director contribution to the Company's operations and remuneration standard of the industry.
-The reasonable directors' compensation is proposed by the Compensation Committee and approved by the Board of Directors.
-Compensation to management is according to the Company's Articles of Incorporation, employer salary and performance assessment rules.
-The compensation is measured based on the employee's performance assessment (such as goal achievement rate, ethics and compliance), contribution made to the business operation, and remuneration standard of the industry.
+The reasonable directors' compensation to management and employee is according to the Company's Articles of Incorporation, employer salary and performance evaluation (such as number of environmental pollution cases, professional ethics and compliance with regulations, number of occupational accidents, corporate governance assessment results, etc..), contribution made to the business operation, and remuneration standard of the industry.
 Thus, we do not expect any significant risk of uncertainty arising from the compensation policy in the future.